larswaechter/schlaumeier/README.md

 A question prompted to ChatGPT might looks like this for example:

 ```
-In which European capital can you find the fine arts museums known as the "Petit Palais” and the "Grand Palais"?
-A: London?
-B: Paris?
-C: Madrid?
-D: Berlin?
+Which musical instrument originates from Africa?
+A: Sitar?
+B: Marimba?
+C: Castanet?
+D: Bassoon?
 A, B, C, D?
 ```

 As you can see, the possible solutions are provided at the end of the question.
 ChatGPT's answer:

 ```
-B: Paris
+B: Marimba
 ```

 The given answer `B` is then processed in the following steps.